tillitis/dev-tillitis/hugo/content.bellatrix/protocol/_index.md

 first byte in the data (following the frame header byte), which makes 1 byte less available for actual command content.

-These examples clarify endpoints and commands using the framing
+These examples clarify domains and commands using the framing
 protocol:

 * 0x13: A command to the firmware with 128 bytes of data.
 The data